RepAdapt/population_structure/README.md

             1. a K vs. CE plot is generated/saved for post hoc evaluation (suffix: ce_vs_k.pdf)
             1. an ancestry plot with the chosen K is generated/saved (suffix: ancestry_unimputed.pdf)
         1. Impute missing data using LEA::impute using best K from previous step
+            1. the LEA::impute function saves output in .lfmm format (suffix: imputed.lfmm)
         1. Loci with MAF < 0.01 are removed
             1. A genotypes .txt file with samples for rownames and loci for column names is saved (suffix: imputed_maf-filtered.txt)
         1. bigsnpr::snp_autoSVD is used to LD prune loci (including long-range LD)
             1. PCA coordinates are estimated and saved with rownames for samples and column names for PC (suffix: imputed_maf-filtered_thinned_pcs.txt)
             1. A genotypes .txt file with rownames for samples and column names is saved (suffix: imputed_maf-filtered_thinned.txt)
+                1. this is also saved in .lfmm format (suffix: imputed_maf-filtered_thinned.lfmm)
             1. A new K is dynamically chosen for this imputed/thinned SNP set
                 1. a K vs. CE plot is generated saved for post hoc evaluation (suffix: imputed_maf-filtered_thinned_ce_vs_k.pdf)
             1. Ancestry proportions are estimated/saved using the output from LD pruned loci and K chosen in previous step